UCSB Hears Titans at Play

 Consequently, the first sonata is relatively simple in comparison to the following works.
 However, it is still filled with musical adventure.
 The first, andante, movement is almost serene at the beginning.
 The second and concluding one is fiery, culminating in a dramatic allegro vivace.

 Following intermission, Russakovsky and Nicholson took on the two later sonatas.
 Both pieces give voice to the composer’s increasingly stormy life.
-He was fated never to wed, though he seriously contemplated marriage on at least two occasions.
-His progressive deafness was also well underway when he began these sonatas in 1815.
+He was fated never to wed, although he seriously contemplated marriage on at least two occasions.
+His progressive deafness was also well under way when he began these sonatas in 1815.

 Considering the magnitude of Beethoven’s music, and his life, musicians of the caliber of these are required.
 Fortunately, this cellist and this pianist are endowed with the technical skills and the emotional depths to do justice to the works.

-Note: [Editor’s note: Cellist Alexander Russakovsky is a member of the University of Southern Mississippi music faculty.
-An earlier version of the story below was incorrect.]